wrightben/codeeval/String Permutations (JavaScript).md

 ---
 ### About My Solution
 A sorted list of the permutations of the numerical sequence *1,2,3* begins with a min equal to *123* and concludes with a max equal to *321*.
 It's possible to generate the complete list of permutations by counting up from the min to the max and selecting the interim numbers having the same digits (e.g. *213* and *231*).
-A faster algorithm can use carry rules.
+A more efficient algorithm can use carry rules.

 Because each *letter* of a word has a *numerical position* within the word, it isn't necessary to calculate the word's permutations.
 A function can return saved permutations for the equivalent numerical sequence and replace the numbers with the word's letters.